 One of my students returned to visit me last month to inform me that because of partaking in this lesson last year, he joined an online group advocating the end of Columbus Day.
 I was impressed to have a 10th grade student not only take a firm stand on something, but actually take action to incite change.
 Another of my students said that this “was the best lesson I ever learned because it helped me believe that there is ‘real’ history I can learn from.”

-trial activity — one at a graduate institute and the other at a youth organization.
+I’ve used Rethinking Columbus two times now in different institutions.
+The impact has been great.
+For both cases, I used the People vs. Columbus, et al. trial activity — one at a graduate institute and the other at a youth organization.
 Both instances had the participants, ages 17 to 30, invested in the trial and who they were representing — shedding more than just a light on the holiday weekend (as this activity was done just after Columbus Day).
 More specifically, it provided space for a specific participant to open up about his Taíno background.
 The activity got a lot of love.

 Constitutional Convention Roleplay

 I use Zinn Education Project lessons because they are high quality, get students to do critical thinking, and allow them to examine history from multiple perspectives.
 Having my students engage in the U.S. Constitutional Convention role play is always a highlight for them, as students get to actively relive history and begin to develop historical empathy.

 Through using the Zinn Education Project lessons, my students are beginning to see and understand how the inequities of the past were constructed and then they are able to start making the connections to today’s inequities in society.
 It is from this understanding that we continue to work to try and figure out how to change our current world, based on our knowledge of the past.